All about funds: Comparing ETFs and mutual funds

 Still not sure which to choose?

-Remember this: You can invest in an ETF or mutual fund for as little as $1 in your Plynk account.
-That means you don’t have to risk a lot of money to dip your toe in to get a feel for the process.
+Remember this: It doesn’t have to be an either/or decision.
+You can invest in an ETF or mutual fund for as little as $1 in your Plynk account.
+That means you don’t have to risk a lot of money to dip your toe in and get a feel for the process.